PolyMeilex/node-myanimelist/readme.md

 Node-MyAnimeList is a small promise based package for downloading information from MyAnimeList.
 Node-MyAnimeList is using Jikan.moe API and flew methods created by me specially for this package

-## Quick 2.0 to 3.0 Migration guide
-- Jikan module is now imported with `import { Jikan } from 'node-myanimelist'`
-- Jikan module now returns jikan json directly you no longer need to use `res.data`, data will be returned directly
-- There is new way of choosing GenreId.Rating,etc you should check [genre](https://polymeilex.github.io/node-myanimelist/classes/_jikan_index_._jikan_genre_.genre.html) and [search](https://polymeilex.github.io/node-myanimelist/classes/_jikan_index_._jikan_search_.search.html) for examples of usage
-- Wiki is deprecated use [Doc](https://polymeilex.github.io/node-myanimelist/) instead

 ## Intellisens Support (Typescript)
 ![Gif](https://i.imgur.com/J1dUQf2.gif)